Collocations for reproduce - verb

 Writing grew out of an attempt to reproduce speech in a permanent form.

-The painting is reproduced here by courtesy of the Tate Gallery.
+The painting is reproduced here courtesy of the National Gallery.

-The painting is reproduced here by courtesy of the Tate Gallery.
+The painting is reproduced here courtesy of the National Gallery.

 widely reproduced